 Stephen D. Swanson was appointed to the Board in July of 2017 by Governor Dayton for a term ending in January of 2020, but because no appointment was made to replace him, Mr. Swanson continued to serve until July 1, of 2020.
 In August of 2020, Governor Walz reappointed Mr. Swanson to a term ending in January of 2023.
 He occupies an unrestricted Board position and supports the DFL party.
 Mr. Swanson is a graduate of the University of Cincinnati College of Law, and holds a Master of Laws degree from New York University.
 Following a career as an attorney with Mid-Minnesota Legal Assistance, Inc. Mr. Swanson served as a Hennepin County District Court Judge from July of 1989 to February of 2007 and as a Senior Judge from January of 2009 to April of 2014.
-He served as a temporary administrative law judge with the Minnesota Office of Administrative Hearings from May 2014 to May 2017.
-Mr. Swanson has served as an international judge on the Court of Bosnia and Herzegovina, and worked in USAID-sponsored rule of law projects in Afghanistan, Kosovo, and Lebanon.
-Mr. Swanson was employed as a half-time housing attorney with the Volunteer Lawyers Network.
-Mr. Swanson is presently an arbitrator for the Minnesota Bureau of Mediation Services on the Peace Officer Grievance Arbitration Roster.
+Most recently, he served as a temporary administrative law judge with the Minnesota Office of Administrative Hearings from May 2014 to May 2017.
+Mr. Swanson has served as an international judge on the Court of Bosnia and Herzegovina, and worked in USAIDsponsored rule of law projects in Afghanistan, Kosovo, and Lebanon.
+Mr. Swanson is employed as a halt-time housing attorney with the Volunteer Lawyers Network.